ONLINE HELP

 • Click "OK".

-• A drop-down menu with the "Done" option is displayed.
+• A drop-down menu with the "Done" option appears.

 • Right-click "Done" and select "Code" in the context menu.